guoyu07/feeds-client-android/README.md

 The mandatory parameters are the Instance ID - you get it from the Feeds Dashboard, and the Application Context.
 Instance ID configures the SDK, and the context hooks into the broadcasts to re-establish a subscription.

-Auth Endpoint is the location of your authenticator service - it is used for `list`, and subscribing to private Feeds.
+Auth Endpoint is the location of your authenticator service - it is used for `list`, and subscribing to private feeds.
+For more information on private feeds and authentication visit https://docs.pusher.com/feeds/concepts/private-feeds/

 ### Get a reference to a feed